mbrown1413/japanese-guide/docs/guide.md

 phone, you should at least try the "flick" input method.
 It has a higher learning curve, but it can be easier when you get used to it.

-**What about Writing?** - You probably don't need learn writing with pencil and paper.
-This is because unless you have a specific interest in something, like calligraphy, you probably won't ever need to write.
+**What about Writing?** - You probably don't need to learn writing with pencil and paper, since unless you have a specific interest in something, like calligraphy, you probably won't ever need to write.